Do you think you may have sleep apnea?

 After everything is set up properly and in working order, you can go to sleep as you would in the position that is most comfortable.
 If you need to use the restroom in the middle of the night, simply go as you normally would.
 You won’t need to turn off or remove the device from your body—the device will sense a pause in sleep activity and either exclude that data from the final report or your health provider will know how to interpret the data accordingly.

 Step Four: The Next Morning

-Remove all equipment per the instruction booklet and double check that the sleep study was recorded successfully.
-If you have any questions about the accuracy of the test you should call your healthcare provider.
+Remove all equipment per the instruction booklet and double-check that the sleep study was recorded successfully.
+If you had a good night’s sleep, you are now ready to package up the equipment and send it back to the provider.

-Step Five: The At Home Sleep Study Results
+Step Five: The At-Home Sleep Study Results

 Most sleep study results will be reviewed and analyzed in a matter of days.

 Sleep specialists are generally checking airflow pressure, Respiratory Inductive Plethysmography (RIP), blood oxygenation, sleep apnea event detection, total sleep time, and more.
 Though rare, your home sleep study may be inconclusive or another disorder is suspected.
 In those cases, your doctor may prescribe an overnight sleep study at a sleep lab as a follow-up.

 Read the guidelines that the American Academy of Sleep Medicine (AASM) recommends to diagnose sleep apnea using an at-home sleep study.
 When you receive your sleep apnea results, make sure you ask your doctor any questions you may have.
 Getting answers to these questions will be the basis of a successful transition into sleep apnea therapy.